Joawesome7/Joawesome7/README.md

 # Hello, I'm Jojo Java 👋

 ## About Me
-📖 Information System Student at Kolehiyo ng Lungsod ng Dasmariñas 🎓 Expected graduation: 2025
+📖 Information System Student
+🎓 Expected graduation: 2025
 🚀 Aspire to be Software Engineer
 💡  Passionate about creating user-friendly web applications

 ## 🔨 Skills (In Progress)
 - Languages: JavaScript, TypeScript, HTML, CSS
-- Frameworks: React, NodeJs, Express, Tailwind
+- Frameworks: React, NodeJs, Express, PostgreSQL, Prisma,
-- Tools: Git, PostgreSQL, MySQL, Postman, Prisma
+- Tools: Git, Docker
-- Other: Googling, Reading Docs (I learn best by reading docs)
+- Other: Googling

 ## 🎯 Goals
-- Intern at a ERNI Swiss software engineering
+- Internship at any software engineering firm
 - Contribute to an open source project
 - Exposure to a tech company to learn different tech stack